FTChinese/NEXT/README.md

 Tag and Special Report pages should be configurable in the CMS so that we can instantly create new pages to bring in traffic and revenue.
 1. All the pages should be managed in CMS.

+### iOS and Android App
+The iOS and Android app need to change the style into Next style, probably by removing the bottom bar and adding a fixed header bar.
+The home page layout will use data created in the upgraded CMS, rather than from the current API.
+Other than that, iOS and Android will be developed, upgraded and distributed seperately from the Next project.

 ### Column
 Although traffic to these pages are quite low, columnists are very important to our site.
 The invidual columnist page is already configurable in CMS.
 We need to come up with a better design and better features.
 For example, some columnists might want to maintain their own column pages by syncing their social networks.
 However, the collection of all columnists page needs a totally new design.